chandlerbing65nm/chandlerbing65nm/README.md

 - [04/2023] Will start as Visiting Researcher in Singapore University of Technology and Design
 - [01/2023] Won the Best Paper Award at WACV 2023 MaCVi Workshop
-- [12/2022] Found new job as AI Engineer in Advanced Science and Technology Institute
+- [12/2022] Found new job as AI Engineer in DOST Advanced Science and Technology Institute
 - [11/2022] 1 paper accepted at WACV 2023 Workshops
 - [09/2022] 1 paper accepted at APSIPA ASC 2022